-Meetings: 10 a.m. the second Thursday monthly, except January and July

-Notification: TPO website, print ad in Florida Times-Union, Twitter, Facebook, e-newsletter subsequent agenda package

-Participation: Public Comment period during meeting; comments may be submitted via phone, email, Twitter or
+Meetings: 10 a.m. the second Thursday monthly, except January and July Notification: TPO website, , Twitter, Facebook, e-newsletter Participation: Public Comment period during meeting; comments may be submitted via phone, email, Twitter or Facebook Documentation: Comments are recorded in meeting minutes and posted on the North Florida TPO website in the

-Documentation: Comments are recorded in meeting minutes and posted on the North Florida TPO website in the
+Documentation: Comments are recorded in meeting minutes and posted on the North Florida TPO website in the subsequent agenda package

-Technical Coordinating Committee
+Technical Advisory Committee

-As defined in Florida Statutes 339.175 (6) (d), the Technical Coordinating Committee (TCC) makes recommendations to the TPO on technical issues concerning transportation and air quality.
+As defined in Florida Statutes 339.175 (6) (d), the Technical Advisory Committee (TAC) makes recommendations to the TPO on technical issues concerning transportation and air quality.
 The membership includes transportation planners and engineers who are employed by local governments or agencies in the region.
-Also represented are staff members from JTA, FDOT, JAA, JAXPORT, NAS Jacksonville, the City of Jacksonville, Air and Water Quality Division, the Duval County Sheriff's Department, the Northeast Florida Regional Council and other groups.
+Also represented are staff members from JTA, FDOT, JAA, JAXPORT, NAS Jacksonville, the City of Jacksonville, Environmental Protection Board, , the Duval County Sheriff's Department, the Northeast Florida Regional Council and other groups.

-Meetings: 10 a.m. at the North Florida TPO the first Wednesday monthly, except January and July

-Notification: TPO website, print ad in Florida Times-Union, Twitter, Facebook, e-newsletter subsequent agenda package

-Participation: Public Comment period during meeting; comments may be submitted via phone, email, Twitter or

-Documentation: Comments are recorded in meeting minutes and posted on the North Florida TPO website in the
+Meetings: 10 a.m. at the North Florida TPO the first Wednesday monthly, except January and July Notification: TPO website, Twitter, Facebook, e-newsletter Participation: Public Comment period during meeting; comments may be submitted via phone, email, Twitter or Facebook Documentation: Comments are recorded in meeting minutes and posted on the North Florida TPO website in the subsequent agenda package